 - Care team members being in regular contact with family members.

 - Prayer letters – ensure that their prayer letters are distributed to your entire congregation.

-- Home Assignment support—Confirm HA schedule with them; confirm housing arrangements; stock their pantry; confirm that they have a car; meet them at the airport; give them time to adapt, adjust and unwind; help them find medical and dental care; help kids to connect with kids their age; watch the children for a parents’ night out; listen to them and provide opportunities for others to hear their story.
+- Home Assignment support—Confirm home assignment schedule with them; confirm housing arrangements; stock their pantry; confirm that they have a car; meet them at the airport; give them time to adapt, adjust, and unwind; help them find medical and dental care; help kids to connect with other kids their age; watch the children for a parents’ night out; listen to them and provide opportunities for others to hear their story.